jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 - In simulation, the bridge between Unity and the system is not completely stable.
 At the system launch, if you see an error regarding 'ros_tcp_endpoint', simply try for a second time.

-- If the PS3 controller is not recognized correctly at the power on of the processing computer, unplug and re-plug in the USB dongle.
+- If the joystick controller is not recognized correctly at the power on of the processing computer, unplug and re-plug in the USB dongle.

 - The sensor configuration leaves 1.2m of blind area in front of the vehicle at ground level.
 If something low jumps into the area, the system would not know.